sf624/CarND-Path-Planning-Project/readme.txt

 3. Target trajectory candidates generation (ll.308-459)
 Three different trajectory which differs in target lane are generated according to reference velocity.
+The trajectories are 5 seconds long which was necessary for sufficient collision estimation in next section 4.
+(Note that only first 1 seconds are actually executed in simulator, since remaining trajectories are refined, in next execution of h.onMessage (l.206).)
 If the reference velocity is over 25 mph, the trajectory intend to reach target lane in 2 seconds. (ll.408-414)

 4. Lane evaluation. (ll.461-510)